Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 ### Dive into the Architecture and how GPIOS are activated
 AHB1 Bus of the controller is connected to GPIO peripherals.
 Address range for which AHB1 bus is connected: 0x4002000 - 0x4007FFFF
 All the GPIO ports are connected to the AHB1 Bus of the controller.
-Hence to enable any sort of communication with the port, the AHB1 bus clock needs to be activated.
+The clock to the GPIO port is activated by altering the specific bit of the RCC register.
 ## GPIO Port & Base Address Table (STM32F4 Series)

 | GPIO Port | Base Address | Bus   |